XMadMax/CodeIgniter-MY_Model/README.md

 echo $this->post_model->previous_page; // will output link to the previous page like this model: "<".
 It will only put a link if there is a "previous page" echo $this->post_model->next_page; // will output link to the next page like this model: ">".
 It will only put a link if there is a "next page"
 ```
 Don't you like how the links look?
-You can change them by modifing the following properties inside the models that extend the MY_Model():
+You can change them by modifing the following properties inside the models that extend the SuperModel():

 ```php
 $this->pagination_delimiters = array('<span>','</span>');